Old Second Bancorp (NASDAQ:OSBC) vs. Franklin Financial Services (OTCMKTS:FRAF) Head-To-Head Survey

 Old Second Bancorp has higher revenue and earnings than Franklin Financial Services.

-71.8% of Old Second Bancorp shares are owned by institutional investors.
-Comparatively, 5.4% of Franklin Financial Services shares are owned by institutional investors.
-4.2% of Old Second Bancorp shares are owned by insiders.
-Comparatively, 5.4% of Franklin Financial Services shares are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.
+71.8% of Old Second Bancorp shares are held by institutional investors.
+Comparatively, 5.4% of Franklin Financial Services shares are held by institutional investors.
+4.2% of Old Second Bancorp shares are held by company insiders.
+Comparatively, 5.4% of Franklin Financial Services shares are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

 Profitability